stanmaz/BBOalert/README.md

     1S,2C,Please read chat for explanation#Natural overcall with at least a decent 5-card suit

-If 'Confirm Bids' option is set, the chat message will be sent automatically.
+The chat message will be sent automatically.
 Make sure that the chat messages are adressed to the opponents.
 Your partner is not supposed to read your auto-alert.

 #### Wildcards